 It never ceases to amaze me how many people use Physiopedia and where these people are in the world.
 When I look at the Google Analytics live view of site use and see between 100 and 150 people using the site at any one time, it highlights to me the growing thirst for physiotherapy knowledge and the role we play in providing this.
 This underlines the potential for Physiopedia to help to educate the profession to a global standard as well as advocate for our profession with other health care professionals and the health seeking public.
 This will never be far from my mind in 2018.

 Our focus now is on content.
 Our AMAZING volunteer editorial team continues to grow as do the content development projects from universities, clinics and organisations.
 There are many ways in which people get involved and we appreciate each and every one of them.
-After 10 years of building content, the majority of the editing activity is now focused on updating and repurposing the information on Physiopedia to continue improve the usefulness and quality of our content for the profession.
+After 10 years of building content, the majority of the editing activity is now focused on updating and repurposing the information on Physiopedia to continue to improve the usefulness and quality of the content for the development of our profession.

 We are also aware that quality will always be a subjective matter.
 We all know we should critically appraise peer reviewed journal articles, and that books are often be out of date soon after publication, websites and social media often present only personal opinions and that Wikipedia is not necessarily to be trusted, and yet we use all of these sources.
 All are of value in the knowledge gathering puzzle and we aspire to develop Physiopedia to be an important piece in this puzzle.
 Specifically as a resource for initial exploration of a physio related topic and to highlight important primary sources of evidence, Physiopedia is useful, easy to access and targeted at our profession.